gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 - We could have inherited any signal mask from our parent so we need to explicitly unblock the signals we are interested in.
 - Signals can be sent to a process group we need to handle that case.
 - We have to avoid entering a 'signal loop'.
-- Our process can be implicitly multi-threaded due to some `timer_settime` implementations, therefore a `SIGALRM` signal sent to a process group, can be result in the signal being sent multiple times to a process (I am directly quoting the code comments from the `timeout` program here).
+- Our process can be implicitly multi-threaded due to some `timer_settime` implementations, therefore a `SIGALRM` signal sent to a process group, can result in the signal being sent multiple times to a process (I am directly quoting the code comments from the `timeout` program here).
 - When using `timer_create`, we need to take care of cleaning it up with `timer_delete`, lest we have a resource leak when retrying.
 - The signal handler may be called concurrently and we have to be aware of that.
 - Depending on the timer implementation we chose, we are susceptible to clock adjustments for example going back.
 E.g. `setitimer` only offers the `CLOCK_REALTIME` clock option for counting time, which is just the wall clock.
 We'd like something like `CLOCK_MONOTONIC` or `CLOCK_MONOTONIC_RAW` (the latter being Linux specific).